kareem-ic/PulsePath-AI-Therapy-Tool/README.md

 ### 🏥 Healthcare Navigation (NEW!)
 - **AI Symptom Analysis**: Intelligent symptom assessment with urgency classification
 - **Healthcare Provider Finder**: Find doctors, therapists, and specialists by location and specialty
+  - **Fallback Demo Providers**: If the BetterDoctor API is unreachable or no API key is set, the app will always show demo providers so users never see an empty result.
+  - **Enable Real Providers**: To use real provider data, obtain a BetterDoctor API key and set it in your backend environment (see below).
 - **Insurance Coverage Checker**: Verify insurance coverage for specific services
 - **Cost Estimation Engine**: Get transparent cost estimates for healthcare services
 - **Comprehensive Healthcare Guidance**: End-to-end healthcare navigation with provider recommendations